Roman Träger

-Roman Träger (March 17, 1923, in Bytom – March 21, 1987, in Bydgoszcz), codename "T2-AS" (for "Trager Junior-Ace"), was a Polish soldier and intelligence officer during the Nazi occupation of Poland.
+Roman Träger (March 17, 1923, in Beuthen (present-day Bytom) – March 21, 1987, in Bydgoszcz), codename "T2-AS" (for "Trager Junior-Ace"), was a Polish soldier and intelligence officer during the Nazi occupation of Poland.

 He was the son of Augustyn Träger, who was also active in espionage against the Germans.
 Roman's biggest accomplishment was the compilation of reports about the German factory and testing facility of V-1 and V-2 rockets on the island of Usedom.
 After these reports were given to the Polish Armia Krajowa (Home Army), who in turn passed them on to British intelligence in London, the Allies bombed Peenemünde in Operation Hydra in 1943, killing two V-2 rocket scientists and delaying V-2 test launches by seven weeks.

 Early life

-Roman was born March 17, 1923, in Bytom, a son of Augustyn Träger.
+Roman was born on 17 March 1923 in Beuthen (present-day Bytom) as son of Augustyn Träger.
 Before the war the Träger family, of Austrian origins on Roman's grandfather's side, lived in Bydgoszcz.